hollowdoor/penumbra/README.md

 ### pen.task(name, [dependencies, ...], generator function callback)

 Set a task.
 Dependencies are run first.
+The task name, and dependencies should be:

+-	JavaScript string
+-	Glob string
+-	Regular expression

+Look at [create-coroutine](https://www.npmjs.com/package/create-coroutine) to learn more about what is running the task callbacks in `penumbra`.

 ### pen.exec(name, ..., name) -> Promise instance

-Execute a bunch of tasks.
-Use this function if you want to run a bunch of tasks, or for some reason you want a task runner as a webpage (maybe for remote tasks?). :)
+Call `pen.exec` if you want to run a bunch of tasks manually.

+If you have any tasks set, and they match the strings you pass to `pen.exec` those tasks will be executed.

+If you don't call `pen.exec`:

+1.	the penumbra instance will look in `process.argv[2]` for a task when in node or,
+2.	in the first of `window.location.pathname` if you're using penumbra in a browser.

-If you use `pen.exec` without arguments it looks for a process object with argv[2] to execute, or the first value of the path in a url if you have `penumbra` in a webpage.
+Version 1: ~~If you use `pen.exec` without arguments it looks for a process object with argv[2] to execute, or the first value of the path in a url if you have `penumbra` in a webpage.~~

+Version 2: `pen.exec` ran without arguments doesn't do anything.

+All arguments to `pen.exec` must be strings.

 Static Methods
 --------------

 ### require('penumbra').runDefault(generator function)

+**deprecated**: The static method runDefault will be removed in a later version.

 Run a function when there are is no task named in the command line arguments.